Blog • Published on:October 8, 2025 | Updated on:October 9, 2025 • 26 Min

 For precise, individualized guidance, connecting with Savory & Partners or referencing official government websites can help navigate the complexities of each program.

 Applicants want to know the estimated timeframe for processing, from the initial application to final passport issuance.
-Timelines can range from a few months to a couple of years, depending on the specific program.
+Timelines can range from 1-9 months, depending on the specific program.

 Many programs allow investors to add close relatives, but the requirements and fees for each dependent may vary.
 Understanding these terms helps families plan more efficiently.